rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

 In this lab you'll get to know the Microsoft Bot Framework by creating a chat bot which can recognize a returning user, and can perform a few simple actions.

-The finished solutions [can be found here](../Resources/FinishedSolutions/Lab01) and are available for you to compare your work, or to take a look when you're having difficulties executing the assignments.
+The finished solutions [can be found here](../Resources/FinishedSolutions/Lab01) and are available for you to compare your work with.
+You can take a look at them when you're having difficulties executing the assignments.

 > [Full list of versions used in the workshop](../Resources/VersionsUsed.md)